canjs/canjs/docs/can-guides/commitment/recipes/search-list-details/search-list-details.md

 ### How to verify it works

-You can access the viewModel for the app using `document.querySelector("character-search-app").viewModel` from the console.
+You can access the the app's properties using `document.querySelector("character-search-app")` from the console.

 You should be able to update properties on the viewModel and see the URL update.
 Also, updating the URL should update the properties on the viewModel.